PradeepG-21/Shopping-App/README.md

-This is an E Commerce shopping platform app that aims to clone the functionality of Amazon and Flipkart
+This is an E Commerce shopping platform app that aims to clone the functionality of Amazon and Flipkart.

 # Getting Started with Create React App